-Divorce causes serious financial, emotional and family strain.
-When two people divorce, the lives of the couple divorcing, and anyone connected to the couple, are uprooted.
+Divorce causes serious financial, emotional, and family strain.
+When two people divorce, the lives of the couple divorce, and anyone connected to the couple, are uprooted.
 When there are high assets involved in the divorce, it can be in the best interests of everyone, if a collaborative divorce approach is utilized.
 Such divorce filing is possible in Texas.

 Although divorce can be complicated and stressful, there are options for couples looking to part ways.
-Collaborative divorce is a great option, especially for monetary disagreements regarding money.
-It is important for a person to do research on their finances when preparing for a any divorce negotiation.
+A collaborative divorce is a great option, especially for monetary disagreements regarding money.
+It is important for a person to do research on their finances when preparing for any divorce negotiation.

 Source: Inquisitr, “Collaborative divorce continues to spread in the USA- welcomed by stress ridden divorcees,” June 29, 2014